 The summative Teacher Performance and Practice component rating and the domain/indicator-level ratings will be shared and discussed with teachers during the End-of-Year Conference.
-This process can also be followed in advance of the Mid-Year Conference to discuss formative progress related to the Teacher Performance and Practice rating.
+This process Connecticut State Department of Education can also be followed in advance of the Mid-Year Conference to discuss formative progress related to the Teacher Performance and Practice rating.

-Component #2: Parent Feedback (10%)
+Component #2: Parent/Stakeholder Feedback (10%)

-Feedback from parents will be used to help determine the remaining 10% of the Teacher Practice Indicators category of SEED.4
+The Guidelines for Educator Evaluation require that feedback from parents will be used to help determine the remaining 10% of the Teacher Practice Indicators category of SEED.